KaiNorberg/Volund/README.md

 <ins>**2.
 Building Volund**</ins>

-In order to build Volund you will need to have Python installed on your machine, if you do not have Python installed you can install it from [here](https://www.python.org/downloads/).
+In order to build Volund you will need to have xmake installed on your machine, if you do not have xmake installed you can install it from [here](https://xmake.io/#/).

-With Python installed you can generate the project files using the [build.py](https://github.com/Kaj9296/Volund/blob/main/build.py) file and specify the tool set you wish to use.
-For example, if you are on Windows you would use ```python build.py -pm vs2022``` for Visual Studio 2022 or if you are on Linux you would use ```python build.py -pm gmake``` for Make.

-After that, all you need to do is compile Volund with your chosen tool set.
+With xmake installed you can generate the project files using the ```xmake``` command, use ```xmake run``` to launch the editor.

 <!---
 ## Creating a Scene